-- Preview Email Newsletter

 48 Scientific Societies Representing Almost 100,000 Scientists Ask Congress to Protect the Future of Science

-Forty-seven scientific societies, associations and organizations, representing almost 100,000 scientists from diverse disciplines, have sent a letter, organized by the Union of Concerned Scientists (UCS), to members of Congress demanding that they prot more PR
+Forty-seven scientific societies, associations and organizations, representing almost 100,000 scientists from diverse disciplines, have sent a letter, organized by the Union of Concerned Scientists (UCS), to members of Congress demanding that they protect federally funded scientific research and feder more PR

 Economic Liberties Applauds Massachusetts AG's New Junk Fees Regulations (10)